MADUFAFA embraces the following core values;

 Our Mission: To address social-economic challenges that are facing communities where we operate.

-The village is characterized by high rates of school dropouts, HIV/AIDS, unemployment and rampant poverty among others.
+The village is characterized by high rates of school dropouts, HIV/AIDS, unemployment and rampant poverty among other problems.

 - The women lacked working skills and one out of every four women had never had an opportunity to attend school in order to get the required working skills.

-- The local women in these villages rely on casual work like laundry and digging which brings in little money, so they receive support and subsidies from other sources outside of their monthly income earnings.
+- The local women in these villages rely on casual work like doing laundry and digging which brings in little money, so they receive support and subsidies from other sources outside of their monthly income earnings.
 In Uganda Women earn far less income than the male counterparts.
-If a man earns One Hundred Thousand shillings (100,000 UGX), a woman will earn almost a quarter of that salary which may range around Sixty-Seven thousand shillings.
+If a man earns One Hundred Thousand shillings (100,000 UGX), a woman will earn only three quarters of that salary which may range around Sixty-Seven thousand shillings.

 - Starting a business.
 Among the families we visited in the villages, we found out that most of them have business plans and dreams so as to improve the economic status of their families.
 However, without proper business trainings, saving techniques, and capital, it’s hard to realize their dreams and aspirations.